 Support your growing puppy’s joints

-You can give your puppy YuMOVE Young & Active as soon as they’re on solid food, and gradually increase the amount as they grow.
+You can give your puppy YuMOVE Joint Care for Young Dogs as soon as they’re on solid food, and gradually increase the amount as they grow.
 (Please see the packet for full details.)
-It’s safe to give your dog YuMOVE Young & Active throughout their puppy and adolescent life stages.
-Even younger dogs can show signs of stiffness after over-exercising or a particularly enthusiastic play session.
+It’s safe to give your dog YuMOVE Joint Care for Young Dogs throughout their puppy and adolescent life stages.

 Adolescent dog: the teenage years